agateau/yokadi/doc/dev/hacking.md

         def do_t_cmd1(self, line):
             pass

         def parser_t_cmd1(self):
             return SomeParser

         def someMethod(self):
             pass

+Note: This naming convention is historic, we would like to switch to a more PEP-8 compliant coding style where words in function and variable names are separated with `_`.
+If you feel like doing the conversion, get in touch.

 Filenames are lowercase.
 If they contain a class they should match the name of the class they contain.